-Universal CityWalk is the entertainment complex at Universal Orlando Resort.
-CityWalk contains a selection of bars, restaurants, shops & other entertainment offerings.
-The area opened in 1999 with Islands of Adventure.
+Universal CityWalk is the entertainment complex at Universal Orlando Resort, containing a selection of bars, restaurants, shops, and other entertainment offerings.
 Day visitors enter Universal Orlando Resort through CityWalk before entering the theme parks.

 Many of the shops at CityWalk sell the same products you will find in the theme parks.
 You can save time while in the parks by leaving shopping until you visit City Walk.

 Several of the bars and clubs at City Walk have a cover charge.
 The cover charge often kicks in at 10 pm but does vary by venue, plus admission is restricted to adults 21 years or older.
-Deals are available which allow admission to several venues for 1 price.
+Deals are available, which allow access to several venues for one price.

 Universal Orlando On-Site Hotels

-There are now 7 resorts at Universal Orlando.
-All Universal Hotel guests benefit from being close to the theme parks, free internal transportation & early access to a park for 1 hour each morning before regular guests.
+There are now seven resorts at Universal Orlando.
+All Universal Hotel guests benefit from being close to the theme parks, free internal transportation, and early access to a park for 1 hour each morning before regular guests.
 Loews manage all Universal Orlando Hotels.